Rob Roy (1995 film): Critical reception

 Rob Roy received a generally positive critical response.
-On Rotten Tomatoes it has an approval rating of 73% based on reviews from 44 critics.
+On Rotten Tomatoes, it has an approval rating of 73% based on reviews from 44 critics, with an average score of 6.4 out of 10.
+The website's critics consensus reads, "Rob Roy is an old-fashioned swashbuckler that benefits greatly from fine performances by Liam Neeson, Jessica Lange, and Tim Roth."
 On Metacritic it has an average score of 55 out of 100, based on reviews from 19 critics.
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A+ to F.

 Roger Ebert, writing for the Chicago Sun-Times, said, "This is a splendid, rousing historical adventure, an example of what can happen when the best direction, acting, writing and technical credits are brought to bear on what might look like shopworn material."
 Ebert said the film's outline could have led to "yet another tired" historical epic, but he found that the director was able to produce "intense character studies".
 The critic applauded Tim Roth's performance, calling it "crucial" to the film's success.
-Ebert was also impressed by the climactic sword fighting scene and called it "one of the great action sequences in movie history".
+Ebert was also impressed by the climactic sword fighting scene, which had been choreographed by fight director William Hobbs, and called it "one of the great action sequences in movie history".
 His partner Gene Siskel agreed, calling it the "best sword fight in motion picture history."

 In contrast, Rita Kempley of The Washington Post compared Rob Roy negatively to the action films Death Wish (1974) and First Blood (1982).
 Kempley disliked the film's violence and wrote, "Frankly, Rob Roy is about as bright as one of his cows.
 He doesn't even recognize that his obsession with honor will lead to the destruction of his clan."
 The critic found the protagonist unheroic in his mission for vengeance.
 Of his enemy, she said, "The villains, played with glee, manage to perk up the glacial pace, but they too grow tiresome."

 In The New York Times, Janet Maslin gave a mixed review of the film.
 She complained of the film's "long, dry stretches" and that the "plot [was] too ponderous and uninteresting for the film's visual sweep".
 Maslin said one of the film's saving graces was the "robust" presence of Liam Neeson, taller than those who played his enemies, and his character's charismatic exchange with Jessica Lange's character, writing, "Rob Roy is best watched for local color and for its hearty, hot-blooded stars."
 Maslin acknowledged that Neeson was "a far cry from the dour-looking Scottish drover who was the real Rob Roy" and said that the film failed to convey the figure's importance to audiences.
 The critic highlighted the scene of Cunningham raping Mary as one of the film's "strongest scenes" which was appropriately responded to by the "cowboy justice" of Neeson's lonesome and avenging Rob Roy.